Stocks, Bonds, Bills and Inflation and Gold - Asset Class Performance

 decades were unique due to a combination of low inflation and declining interest

 rates.
-Long-term interest rates probably won't get much lower (and have been
+Long-term interest rates probably won't get much lower (and indeed have been

 heading up) and so the next 20